venenux/alpine-wiki/tutorials/Alpine_and_UEFI.md

 > **Note** Consult more at [../alpine/alpine-boot-uefi-bios.md](../alpine/alpine-boot-uefi-bios.md)

+## Where i will find BIOS based devices

+Any computer until 2010 or older will only have a BIOS system to boot.
+Any IBM pc computer wil have also BIOS and any coputer until 2014 will have almost UEFI legacy support to boot like BIOS.

+On those system marked as older harware you will need a MBR based partition table only, and cannot use GTP partitions.

+## Where i will find UEFI based devices

+Any computer since 2014 will have UEFI for sure, but 2013/2014 ones wil have buggy UEFI implementations.
+Its recommended to avoid any computer from 2013 or 2014, and if you have a BIOS+UEFI then enabled the legacy mode.

+Also any Vendor marked computer bqased on x86 or 64bit, or any 64bit computer will have UEFI, specially those that are parnership with Mocosoft.

 # Alpine UEFI support

 Currently are enought for boot most systems, not all the architectures are complete